 \subsection{RQ1 Results}

 Table~\ref{tab:RQ1_result} presents the results for RQ1 evaluating the well-formedness of generated PoC exploits on the \dataset dataset.
-For each case, we report the success per model for \tool and the two baselines: Prompting and Workflow. \SetTblrInner{rowsep=1pt, colsep=2pt}
+For each case, we report the success per model for \tool and the two baselines: Zero-shot and Workflow Prompting. \SetTblrInner{rowsep=1pt, colsep=2pt}

-\textbf{Prompting.}The simplest baseline, Prompting, struggles significantly to generate useful PoCs.
+\textbf{Zero-shot Prompting.}The simplest baseline struggles significantly to generate useful PoCs.
 Out of 69 PoC exploits across 23 projects and 3 models, only 4 are well-formed.
-The 4 successfully generated cases are distributed across 2 models, \openai and \claude, and 3 projects: \#054 , \#058 and \#077.
-It is noteworthy that, among these, only \#077 has an identified ground truth PoC; therefore, data leakage is unlikely to explain the results for \#054 and \#058.
-The most common error for the prompting baseline is `Compilation Failure' (CF), indicating that the model struggles with syntactical and semantic issues.
+The 4 successfully generated cases are distributed across 2 models, \openai and \claude, and 3 projects: \#054, \#058, and \#077.
+It is noteworthy that, among these, only \#077 has an identified ground-truth PoC; therefore, data leakage is unlikely to explain the results for \#054 and \#058.
+The most common error for the Zero-shot Prompting baseline is `Compilation Failure' (CF), indicating that the model struggles with syntactical and semantic issues.

-\textbf{Workflow.} The Workflow baseline significantly improves the number of well-formed PoC cases, generating 22 well-formed exploits, 13 by \openai and 9 by \claude.
+\textbf{Workflow Prompting.} The Workflow baseline significantly improves the number of well-formed PoC cases, generating 22 well-formed exploits, 13 by \openai and 9 by \claude.
 Notably, GLM did not produce a single successful PoC for the workflow baseline, consistently reaching max tool call stop.

 \textbf{\tool.} Finally, \tool's configuration is the most successful, producing a total of 50 well-formed PoC exploits, distributed among GLM, OpenAI, and Claude with 16, 19, and 15 cases, respectively.
-The most common error causes for invalid PoCs are as follows: \glm: max tool calls: \openai: max cost (3 out of 4 invalid PoCs); \claude: max cost (8 cases).
-Overall, \tool's agentic approach demonstrates a clear advantage over single-pass and workflow-prompting.
+The most common error causes for failed PoCs are as follows: \glm: max tool calls: \openai: max cost (3 out of 4 failed PoCs); \claude: max cost (8 cases).
+In one iteration, \openai terminated prematurely before generating a PoC; we classify this case as \emph{No Assertion (NA)}.
+Overall, \tool's agentic approach demonstrates a clear advantage over Zero-shot and Workflow Prompting.

 To better understand the varying performance of our approaches, we examine two representative case studies that illustrate why some baselines fail to generate executable PoCs, while the workflow and \tool\ configurations achieve significant improvements.